This is where you will find answers to frequently asked questions about the USITCC.

 The room block includes a large number of rooms with two beds.
 Therefore, each room can accommodate up to four students.

-When will we be able to register for the conference?
+When will I/we be able to register for the conference?

-The registration system will come online in February 2018.
+The online registration system will open in late Jan-early Feb 2020.